Who Am I?

 Should I pay or subscribe for free?

 That’s up to you: I love you anyway, whatever you decide.
-Every subscriber, free or paid, gets three posts a week, but starting in September 2021, paying subscribers will receive bonus content and conversations.
-So I hope this newsletter will be worth it to you that you want to pay what amounts to .42 a post, which helps support researching, writing, and editing these posts.
+Every subscriber gets two posts a week, and paying subscribers receive three posts a week with bonus content and conversations.
+So I hope this newsletter will be so worth it to you that you want to pay what amounts to .40 a post: this helps support the work that goes into them.